- Christmas in Rhode Island 🎄 10 Festive Events, Towns & Things to Do (2023) - November 20, 2023

 101 Ferry Road, Bristol, RI, 02809

 When people think of Rhode Island Mansions they tend to always think of the Newport Mansions, but there is a hidden gem in the Blithewold Mansions and Gardens.
-The 33-acre estate is rich in history and authenticity and their gardens are home to unique and unusual plants that are just waiting to be explored.
+The 33-acre estate is rich bin history and authenticity and their gardens are home to unique and unusual plants that are just waiting to be explored.
 As with the Newport Mansions, the most magical time to visit is the Christmas Holidays.

-Have a spree Providence Place Shopping Mall
+Shop at Providence Place Shopping Mall

 101 Ferry Road, Bristol, RI, 02809